People use lots of water for drinking, cooking and washing but even more is used for growing our food and for making our clothing, cars or computers.

 It is also possible to use the water footprint to measure the amount of water required to produce all the goods and services consumed by the individual or community, a nation or all of humanity.
 This also includes the direct water footprint, which is the water used directly by the individual(s) and the indirect water footprint – the summation of the water footprints of all the products consumed.

-Green water footprint is water from precipitation that is stored in the root zone of soil and evaporated, transpired or incorporated by plants.
+Green water footprint is water from precipitation that is stored in the root zone of the soil and evaporated, transpired or incorporated by plants.
 It is particularly relevant for agricultural, horticultural and forestry products.

 Blue water footprint is water that has been sourced from surface or groundwater resources and is either evaporated, incorporated into a product or taken from one body of water and returned to another, or returned at a different time.
 Irrigated agriculture, industry and domestic water use can each have a blue water footprint.